garden-rs/garden/doc/src/configuration.md

 ```

 The example above exports a variable called `foo_LOCATION` with the location of the tree.
-If `foo_LOCATION` is already defined then it its value is replaced.
+If `foo_LOCATION` is already defined then its value is replaced.

 A plus sign (`+`) suffix in the name append to a variable instead of prepending.